NodyHub/blog/content/posts/container-breakouts-part3.md

 - network (`net`)
 - process id (`pid`)
 - hostname (`uts`)

+The [CIS Docker Benchmark](https://www.cisecurity.org/benchmark/docker/) recommends as well to configure docker in a way to spawn an own user namespace (`uid`).

 If we want to break out of the container to get fully system access we **start** a new **container with all (possible) namespaces** from the host via the docker socket.
 Only the `mnt` namespace cannot be set at container startup.
 Due to the fact that we start our container **privileged**, there is no seccomp filter in place and we can use `nsenter` to **switch** to **mount namespace** of the `init` process.